 In this article, I discuss three novels – Reggie Nadelson’s Londongrad (2009), K. Chess’s Famous Men Who Never Lived (2019) and N. K. Jemisin’s The City We Became (2020) – which, in varying ways, draw on conventions of sci-fi and fantasy such as futuristic technologies, space travel, alternative universes, temporal disruption and radical forms of embodiment to explore the affective and material effects of gentrification.2 I make no critical value distinction between sci-fi and fantasy, considering them both examples of ‘speculative fiction’.
 Given that much of the ensuing discussion is concerned with land and property conceived of as what David Harvey calls ‘a fictitious form of capital that derives from expectations of future rents’ (2012: 28), then the pun on ‘speculative’ is doubly apposite.
 Not only does the term connote the accelerating ‘financialisation’ of real estate (Rolnik 2018: 3), it also suggests the efficacy of exploring financialization via these genres.
 Following Andrew Rowcroft, I suggest that ‘the most salient representations of “capitalist realism” [] occur in fictional environments which treat bourgeois social relations as profoundly othering, uncanny, and strange’ (Rowcroft 2019: 196–97) – science fiction, fantasy, horror, weird fiction and the Gothic.

 This is not to relegate such representations purely to the abstract, spectral realm (though ghosts feature here).
 I agree with the editors of the 2015 issue of Journal of American Studies called ‘Fictions of Speculation’ that ‘genre fiction limns a more complex ontology, suggesting the correlation between the spectrally virtual and the intractably material that also characterizes our contemporary moment of late late capitalism’ (2015: 657).
 In this article, genre is thus understood as both figurative and material, as ‘a never-ceasing process’ of reformulation, ‘closely tied to the capitalist need for product differentiation’ (Altman 1999: 64).
 It is neither a taxonomy of fixed structures nor, at the opposite extreme, a concept so anarchic as to be practically non-existent, but a form of textuality emerging through negotiations between communities of individual genre consumers and the industries producing texts for consumption.
 What gives readers pleasure – the generic content – is inseparable from the text’s material commodity status.
 Choices are made according to individual pleasure but also according to what is produced and offered for consumption.
-If, in speculative fictions, these choices are frequently transgressive and alienating, escorting readers into spatiotemporal and ethical realms distinct from real-world norms, then they offer readers opportunities to reflect on ‘[t]he uneven spatial impact’ of contemporary phenomena such as gentrification and their affective consequences.
+If, in speculative fictions, these choices are frequently transgressive and alienating, escorting readers into spatiotemporal and ethical realms distinct from real-world norms, then they offer readers opportunities to reflect on ‘[t]he uneven spatial impact’ of contemporary phenomena such as gentrification and their affective consequences (Carroll and McClanahan 2015: 657).
 Moreover, they offer opportunities to consider symbolic alternatives, ‘to rewrite, to reimagine, even to refuse’ processes like gentrification otherwise considered irresistible (Carroll and McClanahan 2015: 657).